Roland SH-101: Sound and features

 The SH-101 is monophonic, meaning it can only play one note at a time.
-It has a single oscillator (the Curtis CEM3340) and a sub-oscillator, a low-pass filter, a mixer allowing users to blend different waveforms plus a noise generator, and an arpeggiator and sequencer.
-An ADSR envelope generator controls the filter and VCA, and the filter, VCA, pitch and pulse width can be controlled with an LFO.
-Users can attach an optional handgrip with modulation controls and shoulder strap to play the SH-101 as a keytar, and it could also be powered via battery.
+It has a single oscillator, a sub-oscillator, a low-pass filter, a mixer allowing users to blend different waveforms plus a noise generator, and an arpeggiator and sequencer.
+An ADSR envelope controls the filter and VCA, and the filter, VCA, pitch and pulse width can be controlled with an LFO.
+Users can attach an optional handgrip with modulation controls and shoulder strap to play the SH-101 as a keytar, and it can also be powered via battery.
 According to MusicRadar, the SH-101 has "snappy and razor-sharp" bass, "squelchy and expressive" leads, and a "piercing yet smooth" filter.

 Release

 The SH-101 launched in the US at $495 and in UK at £249, making it much more affordable than the popular digital synthesisers of the time.
-Two limited edition versions were also released in both red and blue colours, in contrast to the original grey.
-Roland marketed the SH-101 to the emerging keytar market, with magazine slogans such as "freedom for expression" and “[the 101] takes you where you want to go".
+Two limited-edition versions were also released in red and blue colours, in contrast to the original grey.
+Roland marketed the SH-101 to the emerging keytar market, with slogans such as "freedom for expression" and "[the 101] takes you where you want to go".
 However, it was outsold by the digital Yamaha DX7 and was discontinued in 1986.

 Legacy

+In 2014, MusicRadar wrote that SH-101 was both "brilliant" and affordable: "Never a rock star's instrument like the Minimoog or Prophet-5, the 101 was a synthesiser for the rest of us, and a damned fine one, too."
+In 2016, Fact named the SH-101 one of the 14 most important synthesisers in history.

 During the 1990s resurgence of analogue synthesisers, the 101 became a staple in dance music studios.
-It was used by many famous electronic musicians.

-In 2014, MusicRadar wrote: "Some inexpensive synths were brilliant 'for the price'.
-The Roland SH-101 was brilliant, period.
-Never a rock star's instrument like the Minimoog or Prophet-5, the 101 was a synthesiser for the rest of us, and a damned fine one, too."
-In 2016, Fact named the SH-101 one of the 14 most important synthesisers in history.

-Famous users

-Famous musicians that have used the SH-101 include:

-Nitzer Ebb, Aphex Twin Vince Clarke of Erasure, Paul Frick from Tangerine Dream, Future Sound of London, Orbital, Überzone, The Prodigy, 808 State, The Grid, Eat Static, Jimmy Edgar, Apollo 440, Devo, Union Jack, Luke Vibert, Dirty Vegas, Skinny Puppy, Pig, MSTRKRFT, Josh Wink, Depeche Mode, The Crystal Method, Astral Projection, Les Rythmes Digitales, Squarepusher, KMFDM, Freddy Fresh, Lab-4, Jimmy Dickinson of Little Angels, Code 64, The Chemical Brothers, Boards of Canada, The Knife and many others.
+It has been used by acts including the Prodigy, Orbital, Aphex Twin, Jimmy Edgar, the Chemical Brothers, Bicep, Astral Projection, 808 State, the Grid, the Future Sound of London, Boards of Canada, Autechre, Luke Vibert, the Crystal Method, Union Jack and Astral Projection.